Introduction to the Volcano Classic

 The Volcano Classic is the lower-tech alternative to the more modern Volcano Hybrid.

 It lacks a display that would show the current temperature, takes longer to reach temperature, and uses the classic style filling chamber that doesn’t lock onto the Volcano for whip-use.
 Functionally the Classic can provide the same experience the Hybrid can once they’re both warmed up to the same temperature.

 Performance & Use

-The Easy Valve kit is designed to be a plug and play solution for the Volcano.
-From personal experience I’d say the Easy Valve meets and exceeds the qualifications which make it an “easy” solution.
+The Easy Valve kit is designed to be a plug-and-play solution for the Volcano.
+From personal experience, I’d say the Easy Valve meets and exceeds the qualifications which makes it an “easy” solution.
 The bags are pre-attached to the nozzle which connects to the herb chamber.

 The downside of this is that the solid valve mouthpiece and herb chamber have a larger variety of moving or removable parts that will need to be cleaned and/or replaced with time.
 To sum up my lack of experience: The Solid Valve is more versatile at the cost of significantly increased maintenance.

 Additional Easy Valve images

 $479 and comes with an Easy Valve Starter Kit (includes five bags and various wear and tear extras)

 It amazes me to say it, but the Volcano downsides aren’t in reference to the functionality of the vaporizer, only to its size and price.
 The Volcano is one of the largest vaporizers on the market not counting its bag, standard operation of the Volcano will also generate some noise which may not appeal to all audiences.
 Size aside, the Volcano is on the higher end of the vaporizer price spectrum, but I dare say that it has proven to stand the test of time and the price may accurately reflect what other vapor enthusiasts are willing to pay.